16 Best Thanksgiving Horror Movies

 Pilgrim (2019)

 This is a self-contained 90-minute slow-burn horror film that also just happens to be an episode of the Hulu TV series Into the Dark.
 The plot involves a mother who invites two actors who portray “Pilgrims” into her home for an educational Thanksgiving experience.
-Problem is, the Pilgrims never break character, and suddenly it seems like they might not be actors at all.
-Pilgrim leans into the campiness of the whole situation, delivering one of the more memorable instalments of Hulu’s series of horror movies.
+However, the Pilgrims never break character, and suddenly it seems like they might not be actors at all.
+Pilgrim leans into the campiness of the whole situation, delivering one of the more memorable installments of Hulu’s series of horror movies.

 Black Friday (2021)